-Reception centres: SAR operates two types of collective reception facilities – transit centers and reception-and-registration centers.
+- Reception centres: SAR operates two types of collective reception facilities – transit centers and reception-and-registration centers.
 Both types can be used for registration, accommodation, medical examination and implementation of asylum procedure.
 They can also both operate as open or closed type centers.
 Originally, the transit centers were designed to operate in border areas and to accommodate only the asylum seekers subject to the accelerated procedure, while the reception-and-registration centers had to accommodate those who have been admitted to a general procedure.
 This difference was gradually erased with series of amendments from 2002 to 2015.
 Moreover, safe zones for unaccompanied children were recently opened, first in mid-2019, and then in early-2020.
 They are located in the reception-and-registration centre (RRC) in Sofia at the Voenna Rampa and Ovcha Kupel shelters, where children were provided round-the-clock care and support tailored to their specific and individual needs.
-The safe-zones are operated by the International Organisation for Migration (IOM) – Bulgaria and funded by the EC’s financial instruments.
+The safe-zones with total capacity to accommodate 288 unaccompanied children are operated by the International Organisation for Migration (IOM) – Bulgaria and funded by the EC’s financial instruments.
+However, none of the other reception centers, including the biggest one in Harmanli, provides a safe zone for unaccompanied children and capacity is thus insufficient.
+This becomes particularly problematic in situations of significant increase of the number of newly arriving unaccompanied children.
+In such cases, children are accommodated in mixed dormitories without proper care, safety and security measures.
 Accommodation outside the reception centers in individual dwellings is permitted, but accessible only to asylum seekers who can financially afford to meet their rent/utilities costs and under the condition to have alleviated their right to receive any other material or social support during the procedure.